-Research and development revenues for the three months ended March 31, 2023 and 2022 were primarily from Astellas for reimbursements under the Astellas FSRA Agreement.
+Research and development revenues for the three and six months ended June 30, 2023 and 2022 were primarily from Astellas for reimbursements under the Astellas FSRA Agreement.

 Under the Astellas FSRA Agreement, Astellas agreed to pay one-third of the out-of-pocket clinical development costs which may be incurred in connection with the Company's Phase 3 clinical trial of reldesemtiv in ALS, up to a maximum contribution by Astellas of \$12 million.
 On March 31, 2023, we announced that we would be discontinuing COURAGE-ALS, our Phase 3 clinical trial of reldesemtiv in patients with ALS, and COURAGE-ALS OLE.
-As of March 31, 2023, we are eligible to receive an additional \$0.9 million in reimbursements from Astellas for COURAGE-ALS which we expect to invoice in the second and/or third quarter of 2023.
+As of June 30, 2023, we have billed Astellas up to the maximum contribution of \$12.0 million, with accounts receivable of \$1.0 million, and no further revenue is expected under this arrangement.

-Milestone revenues for the three months ended March 31, 2023 consisted of the milestone recognized from Ji Xing for the initiation of our Phase 3 clinical trial of aficamten in nHCM.
-Although our contractual right to payment has not yet arisen under the Ji Xing Aficamten License Agreement, we determined that recognition of the milestone in accordance with ASC 606 during the first quarter of 2023 was appropriate based on our expected initiation of a phase 3 clinical trial of aficamten in nHCM.
-We recorded a corresponding contract asset in other current assets in our consolidated balance sheet as of March 31, 2023.
+Milestone revenues for the six months ended June 30, 2023 consisted of the milestone recognized from Ji Xing for the initiation of our Phase 3 clinical trial of aficamten in nHCM.
+Although our contractual right to payment has not yet arisen under the Ji Xing Aficamten License Agreement, we determined that recognition of the milestone in accordance with ASC 606 during the first half of 2023 was appropriate based on our expected initiation of a phase 3 clinical trial of aficamten in nHCM.
+We recorded a corresponding contract asset in other current assets in our consolidated balance sheet as of June 30, 2023.